 Eligibility

-All courses provide the opportunity to advance and challenge your skills and experience as a technical rebreather diver.
-Each course will build and develop your ability to conduct scientific research and exploration at mesophotic depths in remote locations.
+All courses provide the opportunity to build experience and skill development in rebreather technical diving and scientific research and exploration at mesophotic depths in remote locations.

 Requirements